write2puliyala458/konvo-ai-chat-app/README.md

-# konvo-ai-chat-app
-“AI chat application (early version)”
+AI chat application with basic conversational interface and message handling